 Two individuals (complaint managers) have been designated to receive complaints of harassment and sexual harassment.
-The school's complaint managers are the Assistant Principal (Mr. Smith) and Guidance Counselor (Ms. Montgomery).
+The school's complaint managers are the Assistant Principal (Ms. Risdal) and the Director of Academic and College Planning (Mr. Mullen).
 The selection of two individuals (one male and one female) for this purpose is to allow those making complaint (complainants) to do so with someone of the same sex.
 Should a complaint be made against one of the designated complaint managers, the complainant may request from the principal an alternative complaint manager.
 Further information regarding the complaint procedure will be provided to complainants by the complaint managers.